k-dominik/conda-diff/README.md

 - [ ] support missing build strings

-[^1]: comparisons with `environment.yaml` files are limited as these don't include per-package channel information
+[^1]: comparisons with `environment.yaml` files are limited as these don't include per-package channel information.
+If one of the arguments points to such a yaml file it's recommended to add the `--ignore-missing-details` flag.